-What is it that they think they need?
+What is it that local authorities want?

 Whether you use a school-like structure or not, the report itself can be structured to demonstrate how you ensure your child has access to experiences that promote those literacy and numeracy key skills.
 They are the two biggest points of contention that LAs are likely to pursue in terms of wanting ‘detailed information’ (EHEDGLA, 6.5) and ‘progress expected and achieved’ (EHEDGLA, 6.12).

 It is ironic that the EHEDGLA states that a ‘statement of intent’ is not enough but ‘expected progress’ is considered necessary.
 So, despite the fact that LAs often ask for them, do not give ‘plans’ as they are a statement of intent, and there’s no requirement to have any anyway (EHEDGLA parents guide).